jupyterhub/jupyterhub/docs/source/reference/authenticators.md

 #### Populating user_info

-`user_info` is populated by the Authenticator, either during authentication or trhough a `post_auth_hook`.
+`user_info` is populated by the Authenticator, either during authentication or through a `post_auth_hook`.
 This allows administrators to enrich the user model with additional metadata:

 ```
 def my_hook(authenticator, handler, auth_model):